CalilDrissi/dev-reports/Progression of studies and projects types.md

 ### Progression of studies in software development technology stacks & software Dev Fields:

 1. Planning the Project
+	1. make a simple approach to planning - the size of the plan must in proportion with the scope of the project.
-	1. (Define it, Content Selection, UI Design, tasks breakdown, time estimation and allocation)
+	2. (Define it, Content Selection, UI Design, tasks breakdown, time estimation and allocation)
-	2. decision - evalute return on cost
+	3. decision - evalute return on cost
-	3. content selection + ui design
+	4. content selection + ui design
-	4. **Standarized Process for each type of projects ( different plan based on type):
+	5. **Standarized Process for each type of projects ( different plan based on type):
 		1. website Front end
 			1. landing page
 			2. cms theme